smit1759/cheetsheets/internal.md

 ```
 4) Now you have all the up hosts, their ports etc, feed the XML into pentest-machine, it'll speed up the enumeration of large subnets.
 5) Eliminate low hanging fruit
+6) If user account is provided, use bloodhound or AD-Recon to enumerate all of AD.
+  Feed AD-Recon's Computers.csv into fruity-ad.py - it'll show you what you can pwn easily.
+7) Profit

 ## Exploitation